Anna Pessiak-Schmerling

 Anna Pessiak-Schmerling (1834 – 14 March 1896) was an Austrian composer born in Vienna.

 Life and career

-She was born Anna Schmerling, daughter of Maria Anna Giannatasio del Río (1792-1868), and the granddaughter of Cajetan Giannatasio del Río (1764-1828) who had a boarding school in Vienna.
-She studied with Mathilde Marchesi (1821-1913), and afterward worked as a professor of voice at the Vienna Conservatory.
+She was born Anna Schmerling, daughter of Maria Anna Giannatasio del Río (1792–1868), and the granddaughter of Cajetan Giannatasio del Río (1764–1828) who had a boarding school in Vienna.
+She studied with Mathilde Marchesi (1821–1913), and afterward worked as a professor of voice at the Vienna Conservatory.
 She composed piano work and songs, and was noted for her masses and other sacred works.

-Beethoven wrote the "Hochzeitslied" ("Wedding Song") for the wedding of Anna's mother to Leopold Schmerling in 1819.
-The Giannatasio del Rio family was associated with Beethoven through his nephew Karl, and Franziska (Fanny) Giannatasio del Río, Anna Pessiak-Schmerling's aunt, was a source for biographical detail on the composer.
+Beethoven wrote the "Hochzeitslied" [Wedding Song], WoO 105, for the wedding of Anna's mother to Leopold Schmerling in 1819.
+The Giannattasio del Rio family was associated with Beethoven through his nephew Karl, and Franziska (Fanny) Giannatasio del Río, Anna Pessiak-Schmerling's aunt, was a source for biographical detail on the composer.
 According to her, Beethoven wrote the song "Ruf vom Berge" for Anna's mother during an excursion to Himmel.